pedalpete/it/readme.md

 child descriptor back to the parent.

 In the `link` example above.
-`{"type": "humidity", "link": "rht11", "returnAs": "humidity"}` was linked to `{"type": "link", "name": "rht11", "structure":{ "temp": {"address": 9}, "humidity": {"address": 10}}}` via the `name`
+`{"type": "humidity", "link": "rht11", "returnAs": "humidity"}` was linked to `{"type": "link", "name": "rht11", "structure":{ "temp": {"address": 9}, "humidity": {"address": 10}}}` via the `name`.

 ##### component.methods (object)
-the component methods allows you to specify special methods available to that component.
-One very important use for this is when you have a component which doesn't respond to the standard Favor-it get or set methods.
+component methods allows you to specify special methods available to that component.
+One very important use for this is when you have a component which doesn't respond to the standard
+Favor-it get or set methods.
 You can provide your own get or set method within this object.
 When calling get or set, Favor-it will check to see if your component has it's own get or set method already defined.

 When a component has it's own get or set method, the component is passed into it's own get method so you can retrieve and set any variables on the component itself.